3 - Data Types and Basic Commands

-- the command will begin with the a name for the new variable
+- The command will begin with the name of the new object

 - followed by: - an assignment operator

-- and then the data or expression that defines the content of the variable.
+<- - and then the data or expression that defines the content of the object.

--This can include direct values, function calls, operations, or other variables.
+-This can include direct values, function calls, operations, or other objects.

-Variable names are never wrapped in quotes.
-String/character values being assigned to variable must be wrapped in quotes.
-Variable names cannot begin with anything other than an alphabetical character, but otherwise can contain special characters and numbers (*_13).
-Variable names cannot contain spaces, but string values can.
+Attention: Object names are never wrapped in quotes.
+String/character values being assigned to an object must be wrapped in quotes.
+Object names cannot begin with anything other than an alphabetical character, but otherwise can contain special characters and numbers (*_13).
+Object names cannot contain spaces, but string values can.

 Definition - “Function”: A set of instructions defined to perform a specific task.